motion/orbit/projects/blog/src/pages/update-one/index.md

 date: '2018-09-29T22:12:03.284Z'
 ---

-_Note: this is a message for early insiders, please don't share the link.
-I'll be going into detail on future product and distribution plans._
+_Note: this is for early insiders, please don't share the link.
+I'll go into some more detailed product and distribution plans._

-I'm excited to start talking about Orbit.
-It's been an intense few years of development and it feels great to finally get it into the world.
-What we have now is just the start, but many cool pieces are almost ready.
+I'm really excited to start talking about Orbit.
+It's been an intense few years of development to get here so it feels great to be able to share it with you all.

 First, the good stuff.
-An alpha build is now [available for download](https://orbitauth.com/download).
-We've pushed hard to get it to where it's usable and we can get valuable feedback.
+An early build is now [available for download](https://orbitauth.com/download).
+We've pushed hard to get it to usable for feedback, but be warned it's alpha quality.

 ---

 So... what is Orbit?
 Let's start with a story:

-You read, you write, you email, you chat, you work.
-From Slack to Jira to Google Docs to Github.
-Your knowledge is distributed -- but your wiki and intranet portal doesn't help you or your team stay on top of it.
-They add another source of truth, they add infrastructure.
-They are clunky to use, and chronically stale.
+You read, write, email, chat, document, ticket... you're productive.
+From Slack to Jira, Google Docs to Github.
+Your knowledge is distributed -- but your wiki is out of date and intranet portal doesn't search very well.
+They're an extra source of truth, infrastructure, and a cumbersome part of your day.

-There's something wrong we all feel here, and it has to do with the visions of futuristic interfaces we see time and time again in TV and film, whenever there's a futuristic computing scene.
-Why don't we have that level of fluidity?
+There's something wrong here.
+I think it's best explained by the gap between the sci-fi interfaces we've seen for decades in TV and film and the reality of how we work today.

-> We wanted [sci-fi interfaces](https://www.youtube.com/watch?v=PJqbivkm0Ms), instead we got 100 browser tabs.
+> We asked for [sci-fi interfaces](https://www.youtube.com/watch?v=PJqbivkm0Ms), we got 100 browser tabs.

 ![iron man](http://gradschoolguru.com/wp-content/uploads/2017/01/Iron-Man-Movie-Prologue-Hologram.jpg)

 <div class="alt">
-  Ergonomically though, how long can you really keep your arms up like that?
+  Ergonomically though, how long can you you use this?
 </div>

-While the fancy effects of movies like Iron Man and Minority Report are often distracting, they grasp at a real unmet desire: a level of unification, fluidity, and control that browsers and the web just don't give us today.
+While the overdone effects of movies like Iron Man and Minority Report are a distraction, what they do grasp is a real unmet desire: unification, fluidity, and control.
+The web and the browsers we surf it with today just don't give us that.

 This brings us to Orbit's mission:

-> To create a new [aggregation platform](https://stratechery.com/2017/defining-aggregators/) that gives control over web data back to the individual -- with a flexible, powerful and intuitive knowledge platform.
+> To create a new [aggregation platform](https://stratechery.com/2017/defining-aggregators/) that gives control over data back to the individual -- with a flexible, powerful and intuitive knowledge tool.

-**We want to be able to explore knowledge in a unified way.**
+It's an answer to a general desire we ran into time and time again during user research:

+**"I want to understand my knowledgebase, and I can't."**

-And to do that we'll need to fix something wrong with browsers and software services today: they don't give us any control over our information.
+For the last two years we've been building something to help solve this.
+It fixes what browsers and cloud services fail at today: we don't have any control of our information.

-Orbit is not a service company.
+To do that, Orbit was built as a platform, not a service.
 We don't store data.
-Instead, much like a browser or operating system, we're a platform that helps manage information.
-Where traditional operating systems gave us a lots of control (via _files_), and where browsers give us great collaboration (but fail at interop), Orbit is the middle ground: a flexible way to manage bits of information from many places.
+Instead, much like a browser or operating system, Orbit just helps explore existing information.
+Where operating systems gave us a lot of control (with _files_) and browsers gave us great collaboration (with less control), Orbit splits the difference.

-Our goal is to let you:
+It does this by running on your device, syncing centralized cloud services into a decentralized knowledge explorer.
+We want Orbit to allow you to:

 - Navigate disparate knowledge quickly and easily.
-- Search intuitively: by person, topic, and time.
+- Search intuitively by person, topic, and time.
-- Augment yourself with relevant information as you work.
+- Augment your day with relevant information as you work.
-- Build and install apps on top of it with ease.
+- Build and install internal tools on top of it with ease.
 - Do all of this without giving up privacy or security.

 <div class="demo-image"></div>